MLProjectRecommendationSytem/Broomies/README.md

     - try3: word extraction by frequency

-- Study tour_type using RandomForest with 417 book datats
+- Study tour_type using RandomForest with 417 book datas
 - Fill 3 lables in rest datas(about 1000 datas) using the model

 - Labeling travel datats by area, company, interest